SoCXin/doc/docs/platforms/espressif32_extra.rst

 Uploading files to file system SPIFFS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Create new project using :ref:`pioide` or initialize project using
+1. Create new project using :ref:`espressif_esp32` or initialize project using
    :ref:`piocore` and :ref:`cmd_project_init` (if you have not initialized it yet)
 2. Create ``data`` folder (it should be on the same level as ``src`` folder)
    and put files here.
 Also, you can specify own location for
    :ref:`projectconf_pio_data_dir`
-3. Run "Upload File System image" task in :ref:`pioide` or use :ref:`piocore`
+3. Run "Upload File System image" task in :ref:`espressif_esp32` or use :ref:`piocore`
    and :option:`pio run --target` command with ``uploadfs`` target.